Q3 Curve thumbnail

 The more we buy, the more we need to produce (IP) and/or buy elsewhere (imports), which translates to greater demand for truckload shipping.

-Expectations for a recession have risen given volatility in trade policy, and consumers are putting big-ticket purchases on hold while continuing to prioritize spending on services.
+Consumer confidence has risen slightly, however, consumers are putting big-ticket purchases on hold while continuing to prioritize spending on services.

 Goods vs. Services in Consumer Spending